Multichannel-nuclear-analysis/multichannel-nuclear-analysis.github.io/index.md

 4. **Set Background Values**:
    - For standard subtraction: Determine appropriate background values to subtract from each channel
    - For rolling ball method: Determine appropriate radius (in pixels) for each channel
-5. **Determine Max Display Values**: Find suitable brightness values for optimal visualization
+5. **Determine Max Display Values**: Find suitable brightness values for optimal visualization of PNG images
 6. **Plan Channel Assignments**: Decide which channel will be used for nuclear segmentation

 The values you determine in this preparation stage will be used in the configuration dialog boxes when running the script.